airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/groove-crm-integration-with-eleapi.md

 ### Steps to Enable the Integration

-Follow these steps to enable the integration between Groove CRM and EleAPI:
+Follow these steps to enable the integration between Groove CRM and eleapi:

 1. **Get the Required 3rd Party Data**:
    * Obtain the necessary API token from your Groove CRM account.
 Refer to for assistance. [https://www.groovehq.com/docs](https://www.groovehq.com/docs)